awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

      instance, image, security\-group, network\-interface, subnet, volume

-1. \(Optional\) If you want to include a resource\-based policy in your simulation, then you must first select the actions that you want to simulate on that resource in [[ERROR] BAD/MISSING LINK TEXT](#polsimstep-service)\.
+1. <a name="polsimstep-respol"></a>\(Optional\) If you want to include a resource\-based policy in your simulation, then you must first select the actions that you want to simulate on that resource in [Step 5](#polsimstep-service)\.
 Expand the rows for the selected actions, and type the ARN of the resource with a policy that you want to simulate\.
 Then select **Include Resource Policy** next to the **ARN** text box\.
 The IAM policy simulator currently supports resource\-based policies from only the following services: Amazon S3 \(resource\-based policies only; ACLs are not currently supported\), Amazon SQS, Amazon SNS, and unlocked Amazon Glacier vaults \(locked vaults are not currently supported\)\.

 1. Choose **Run Simulation** in the upper\-right corner\.